Do you have a pond, dug out or water feature plagued with algae?

 Depending on geographical location, environmental conditions, water column characteristics, etc., surface water concentrations ranging from 4 - 20 ug/L can trigger an algae bloom.

-How do algae affect DO (dissolved oxygen) levels in the water column?
+How does algae affect DO (dissolved oxygen) levels in the water column?

 Periodic Oxygen depletion, resulting from algae respiration and decomposition, can occur during algae blooms.